ErickCast/ErickCast/README.md

 - 👋 Hi, I’m @ErickCast
 - 👀 I’m interested in Web and Mobile Development
-- 🌱 I’m currently learning Flutter and Git
+- 🌱 I’m currently Learning VueJS and NodeJS, by making projects